 7. B.C.
 Parks Foundation’s Discover Parks Ambassador Program

-Families can take part in a nature walk offered by Jerry’s Rangers in the summer months from June through August.
+Families can participate in a nature walk offered by Jerry’s Rangers in the summer months from June through August.

 8. Camp in the park